iterative/dvc.org/content/blog/2021-10-05-extending-models-with-more-data.md

 ![plots comparing the accuracy, validation accuracy, loss, and validation loss for all epochs of each experiment](2021-10-05/with-cats-data.png)

-There's a huge difference in the accuracy of our model after we've add this additional data.
+There's a huge difference in the accuracy of our model after we've added this additional data.
 Let's see if we can make it even better by adding the `dogs` data.